 Grist also spent twenty years as a police officer.
 His assignments included uniform patrol operations, the Ready Response Team (a plainclothes street crimes unit), and as a detective in the criminal investigations and criminal intelligence divisions.

-He is a graduate of the University of Central Florida and has been married to Debbie for over forty-four years.
+He is a graduate of the University of Central Florida and has been married to Debbie for over forty-five years.
 They are the parents of four children and the grandparents of five little girls and four little Rangers.
 Grist retired from the Army Reserve in 2009 and as a master police officer in 2010.